 Many Americans are fearful and angry, desperately trying to understand what happened to our country when Donald Trump was elected as the 45th president of the US.
 Others are elated that their voice was heard and are now excited to be part of the Trump/Pence Movement to “Make America Great, Again”.
 Interestingly, ten years ago, upon the election of Mr. Barack Obama, many (usually not the same people) experienced the negative emotions and concerns about the future of the country that their grandchildren will live in.
 As a practicing psychiatrist I have encountered many patients experiencing wide range of emotions ranging from depression to elation, in personal encounters friends and family share the range of responses as do pundits.

 For the past eight years, I have been on a journey to understand/ diagnose our political system and provide healthy treatment plan that has helped me accept the political reality of a Trump presidency and reaffirm my gratitude for the American political system and move forward with hope to participate as the most important player in that system..an engaged citizen.
 Utilizing the tools of the medical profession as a framework, I have actively examined the seemingly diseased political ecosystem and the potential treatment to return our body politic to health.
 The 2016 election campaign and the election of Donald Trump, has demonstrated the severity of the conditions suffered by American Democracy.
 Mr Trump was able to identify the symptoms of of the dysfunction caused by the malignant cancer of the political system that is destroying our democracy.
 His insight into and ability to address the psychological needs of a large segment of the American population were remarkable.
 Tens of millions of citizens recognized that that the US body politic is suffering from a serious disease and cast their ballots for Dr. Donald Trump and his Trumpism oriented treatment plan to radically treat the symptoms of the “Cancer”.
 The proposed treatment plan, similar to many Cancer treatments undertaken by desperate individuals suffering with life threatening disease, is likely to be more destructive if not fatal.
-Over the next months, as part of The James Madison Project and The Citizenism Initiative we will expand on the Case of the Cancer of the American Political System and focus on a constitutionally informed, bio-psycho-social-spiritual treatment plan to address the underlying causes of Diseases of the US Body Politic and limit their manifestations.
+Over the next months, as part of The The Citizenism Project's What Would James Madison Do? and we will expand on the Case of the Cancer of the American Political System and focus on a constitutionally informed, bio-psycho-social-spiritual treatment plan to address the underlying causes of Diseases of the US Body Politic and limit their manifestations.
 The Pain Opioid Epidemic , a symptoms to the many challenges to our society will be used to provide a framework for citizen engagement and participation in healing.

 Below, is an article written a few years ago, as an introduction to Cancer of the American Political System series.
 The Cancer metaphor for understanding the body politic, was evoked during another political contentious period when the United States debt was the focus of political debate in Washington and had contributed to the shutdown of the federal government.
 The series uses the cancer metaphor as a frame work to understand the toxic political environment that has produced our current political situation.
 More important, it builds on the evolving options for cancer treatment to offer a treatment plan for the cancer of the US body politic.